Signaling game: Education game

-In this game, the firms compete the wage down to where it equals the expected ability, so if there is no signal possible, the result would be $w_1=w_2 = .5(10) + .5 (0) =5.$ This will also be the wage in a pooling equilibrium, one where both types of worker choose the same signal, so the firms are left using their prior belief of .5 for the probability he has High ability.
+In this game, the firms compete for the wage down to where it equals the expected ability, so if there is no signal possible, the result would be $w_1=w_2 = .5(10) + .5 (0) =5.$ This will also be the wage in a pooling equilibrium where both types of workers choose the same signal, so the firms are left using their prior belief of .5 for the probability the worker has high ability.
 In a separating equilibrium, the wage will be 0 for the signal level the Low type chooses and 10 for the high type's signal.
 There are many equilibria, both pooling and separating, depending on expectations.